 - 10. Local Retail Trade

-- Mixed Use Development; mixed use development with local convenience goods stores may have a building footprint up to 15,000 square feet. as allowed in Sec.
+- 11. Mixed Use Development; mixed use development with local convenience goods stores may have a building footprint up to 15,000 square feet. as allowed in Sec.
 E.6 below

 - 12. Business and Professional Offices

 - 13. Art Gallery/Museum

 - 14. Public Utilities

 - 15. Public Areas

 - 16. Private Assembly

 - 17. Public Assembly Indoor

 - 18. Village Cafe up to 40 seats

 - 19. Bed and Breakfast Inn

 - 20. Day Care Center Facility

 - 22. Parking area for open space {Amended, Effective 12/02/14}

 - C. Space Standards for Lots Which Are Not Within Subdivisions as Listed in D Below:

-1. Minimum lot area - residential 8,000 s.f.
-2. Minimum lot area - commercial or mixed use development none 3.
-Minimum road frontage - a. single and two-family 50 feet b. commercial, mixed use, or multi-family developments that have one or more accesses that are not shared t shared 50 feet c. commercial, mixed use, or multi-family developments that have one acce that is shared none 4.
-Maximum building height 35 feet 5.
-Minimum land area per dwelling un nit 2,500 s.f.
-6. Maximum impervious surface to lo t area 80% (for the purposes of this section, sidewalks and public areas required to meet the build-to requirements of the Village design Standards are not considered an impervious surface) 7.
-Setback requirements - see Freeport Village Design Standards 7.
-Setback requirements - See Freep ont village Design Standard us D. Space Standards for Lots in Village Open Space Subdivisions approve ed after April 3, 2007
+- 1. Minimum lot size area residential

+- 2. Minimum lot size area commercial or mixed use development none

+- 3. Minimum road frontage

+- a. single and two-family

+- b. commercial, mixed use, or multi-family developments that have one or more accesses that are not shared 50 feet - c. commercial, mixed use, or multi-family developments that have one access that is shared none - 4.
+Maximum building height

+5. Minimum land area per dwelling unit

+6. Maximum impervious surface to lot area

+(for the purposes of this section, sidewalks and public areas required to meet the build-to requirements of the Village design Standards are not considered an impervious surface)

+- 7. Setback requirements see Freeport Village Design Standards - D. Space Standards for Lots in Village Open Space Subdivisions approved after April 3, 2007 - 1.
+Net residential density; single family -

+2. Net residential density per dwelling unit; two family and multiple family - b. for Lots that have one access that is shared with other lots:

+4. Average land area per dwelling unit; two family and multiple family - none 80%

+- 6. Minimum land area per dwelling unit; two family and multiple family 600 s.f. - 7.
+Minimum road frontage per lot created after (date of adoption) 30 ft., a. for Lots that have one or more access(es) that is not shared with other lots:

-- b. for Lots that have one access that is shared with other lots: none 8.
-Maximum impervious surface to lot area ratio 80% (for the purposes of this section, sidewalks and public areas required to meet the build-to requirements of the Village design Standards are not considered an impervious surface) - 9.
+- 8. Maximum impervious surface to lot area ratio (for the purposes of this section, sidewalks and public areas required to meet the build-to requirements of the Village design Standards are not considered an impervious surface) - 9.
 Maximum building height